larsvasseldonk/DE-zoomcamp-project/README.md

 ## Data Source

 Match results were scraped from _____.
 For simplicity, the project focuses on EPL data.
-Carpark Information.
-This is a static csv updated monthly containing master information about carpark data, such as carpark location, type and other properties.
-Housing & Development Board.
-(2015).
-HDB Carpark Information (2025) [Dataset]. data.gov.sg.
-Retrieved March 25, 2025 from https://data.gov.sg/datasets/d_23f946fa557947f93a8043bbef41dd09/view
-Carpark Availability.
-This is an open RestAPI which provide real time carpark availability information for every minutes.
-The API only takes in 1 parameter, which is the exact timestamp in YYYY-MM-DD[T]HH:mm:ss (SGT).
-For this project, we are doing batch processing, retriving data at 9am SGT per day from 2023 onwards.
-Housing & Development Board.
-(2018).
-Carpark Availability (2023) [Dataset]. data.gov.sg.
-Retrieved March 25, 2025 from https://data.gov.sg/datasets/d_ca933a644e55d34fe21f28b8052fac63/view

 The dashboard I created focuses on two key aspects: